adr1enbe4udou1n/blog/content/posts/08-build-your-own-docker-swarm-cluster-part-7/index.md

 {{< /highlight >}}

 {{< alert >}}
 We added a specific TCP router in order to allow SSH cloning.
 The SSH Traefik entry point will redirect to the first available service with TCP router.
-Note as we need to indicate entry points in order to avoid bad redirection from other HTTPS based service.
 {{< /alert >}}

 Now go to <https://gitea.sw.dockerswarm.rocks> and go through the installation procedure.
 Change default SQLite provider by a more production purpose database.

 Create a new `gitea` PostgreSQL database as usual from pgAdmin or `psql` for pro-CLI user, and set the according DB info access to Gitea installer.
 Host should be `data-01`.

-Don't forgive to change all domain related field by the proper current domain URL, which is `gitea.sw.dockerswarm.rocks` in my case.
+Don't forgive to change all domain related field by the proper current domain URL.
 You should set proper SMTP settings for notifications.

 [![Gitea admin dashboard](gitea-install.png)](gitea-install.png)

-For information all these settings are saved in `/mnt/storage-pool/gitea/gitea/conf/app.ini` file.
+For information all these settings will be saved in `/mnt/storage-pool/gitea/gitea/conf/app.ini` file.
 You can change them at any time.
 You may want to disable registration by changing `DISABLE_REGISTRATION`.

 Next just create your first account.
 The 1st account will be automatically granted to administrator.